VRohit1901/Automatic-Tank-Filling-System/README.md

 # Automatic Tank Filling System

-## Introduction

-This system uses an ultrasonic sensor to measure the water level in the water tank and turn on/off the electric motor accordingly.
+This system uses an ultrasonic sensor to measure the water level in the water tank and turn on/off the electric smotor accordingly.
 A turbidity sensor is used to keep a check on containment levels of water.

-Read `Abstract.docx` for more info on the working.
+Read [Abstract.docx](files/abstract.docx) for more info on the working.

 ## Getting Started